New Car Replacement Insurance: What It Is, Cost & Is It Worth It?

 Our Take

-For new car buyers, the math is straightforward: spending $50–$100 per year during the first 2–3 years of ownership to protect against a potential $5,000–$10,000+ depreciation loss is almost always worth it.
-Once your vehicle ages out of the eligibility window, you can simply remove the endorsement and keep your base coverage.
+For new car buyers, the math is straightforward: spending an additional 5–10% of your annual premium during the first 2–3 years of ownership to protect against a potential $8,000–$15,000+ depreciation gap is almost always worth it.
+Once your vehicle ages out of the eligibility window, you can simply remove the endorsement.

 If you're buying a luxury vehicle, an EV, or a model known for steep depreciation, this coverage is especially valuable.
-Cash buyers with no loan may find it less critical — but for anyone financing a new vehicle, it's one of the smartest add-ons available.
+Cash buyers with no loan may find it less critical — but for anyone financing a new vehicle, pairing it with gap insurance during those early years is one of the smartest financial moves you can make.
+You should also consider OEM parts coverage as a complementary endorsement to protect repair quality on a new vehicle.

 Smart Savings Made Simple!